 If you inherit a tenancy, it will be on the same terms and conditions.
 We may ask you for proof of who you are, your relationship with the tenant who died and how long you had lived with them.

 If you hold a joint tenancy with someone who has passed away - you automatically become the sole tenant - this is known as survivorship.

 A joint tenant takes priority over anyone else's claim to inherit the tenancy.

 Who can inherit the tenancy

-A husband, wife or civil partner will always take priority over anyone else, unless it is a joint tenancy then the tenancy continues in the name of the other joint tenant.
-If there is a choice between qualifying relatives, you will need to decide among yourselves as to who inherits the tenancy.
+A husband, wife or civil partner will always take priority over anyone else, unless it is a joint tenancy.
+In this case the tenancy continues in the name of the other joint tenant.
+If there is a choice between qualifying relatives, you will need to decide among yourselves who inherits the tenancy.

-You will need to provide us with some identification as to who you are (passport/driving license/bus pass) and prove you have lived at the property with the tenant for the previous 12 months, for example a council tax bill, utility bill or benefit award letter.
+You will need to provide us with some identification (passport, driving license or bus pass for example) and prove you have lived at the property with the tenant for the previous 12 months.
+You can do this with documents such as a council tax bill, utility bill or benefit award letter.

 If you move home you need to end your tenancy with us by:

-• Making arrangements to clear the property and return the keys
+- arranging to clear the property and return the keys.

 When you end your tenancy we will: